bhv-share/language-revision/ultimate-language-revisor.md

 **Purpose.** One rule set for drafting, rewriting, and reviewing professional, analytical, and executive prose.
 It merges three prior sources: a clarity standard drawn from ASD-STE100 principles, a concrete-language revision method, and an anti-AI voice skill.
 The goal is clear thinking expressed in clear language, not simplified thinking.

-**Applies to.** LinkedIn posts, executive points of view, client-facing summaries, advisory content, proposals, statements of work, briefs, and internal notes on Human Capital, Learning, Leadership, Workforce, and AI adoption.
+**Applies to.** LinkedIn posts, executive points of view, client-facing summaries, advisory content, proposals, statements of work, briefs, professional communications.

 **Review cadence.** Quarterly, or sooner when positioning, offerings, or public point of view changes materially.